 eBags Professional Slim Laptop – The Best Carry On for Business Trips

-Incase puts together some great bags, and this one is our favorite on their line.
+In case puts together some great bags, and this one is our favourite on their line.

-This bag is marketed as a ‘business professional backpack‘, but we think they did a great job with the design, and can be used for casual travelers and every day use as well.
+This bag is marketed as a ‘business professional backpack‘, but we think they did a great job with the design, and can be used for casual travellers and everyday use as well.

 We put this on the list for a few reasons.
-Obviously it’s a great bag.
+Obviously, it’s a great bag.
 But also, out of the three laptop carry on options – this is the smallest.
-If you are looking for something more manageable (as opposed to the Nomatic 40 liters, and the Osprey Porter 46 liters) the Incase is a great choice for shorter trips (2-3 days max).
+If you are looking for something more manageable (as opposed to the AER 40 litres, and the Osprey Porter 46 litres) the Incase is a great choice for shorter trips (2-3 days max).

-This is because of it’s cool features.
-Similar to the Nomatic Travel Bag, the EO Travel Backpack has a feature that allows it to expand or contract its size.
-Meaning if you need it to be an every day backpack – it can be!
-And if you need it to be a backpack for a three day trip – it can do that as well!
+This is because of its cool features.
+Similar to the AER Travel Pack 2, the EO Travel Backpack has a feature that allows it to expand or contract its size.
+Meaning if you need it to be an everyday backpack – it can be!
+And if you need it to be a backpack for a three-day trip – it can do that as well!

 This bag can double for a day to day bag as well, giving you the best of both worlds.